SharePoint/sp-dev-docs/docs/general-development/using-odata-sources-with-business-connectivity-services-in-sharepoint.md

-In SharePoint 2013, Business Connectivity Services (BCS) can communicate with OData sources, or producers, without having to code directly to the OData source.
+In SharePoint, Business Connectivity Services (BCS) can communicate with OData sources, or producers, without having to code directly to the OData source.
 Producers expose their data in a structured way via a web service.
 Some producers may allow updating of the underlying data, and some may allow only read access.
 For purposes of advertising what operations are available, the producer has a service document found at a specified URL endpoint.
 SharePoint is already a producer of OData.
 SharePoint list data is exposed as an OData source for any consumer that has the appropriate rights.